New Job Mortgage | Can you get a mortgage in a new job? Yes

 Say your new job is in Manchester and you’re applying for a mortgage on a house in London, that’s not realistic.

 However, if your new job is working from home then this shouldn’t be a problem.
-A lender might need a letter confirming this, or see that it’s written into your contract.
+A lender might need a letter confirming this or see that it is written into your contract.

 They want to be sure you won’t have to rent a second home closer to work which could make it harder to keep up on the repayments on your mortgage.